Kane Cornes: Player rankings and assessments

+Reception

+Cornes' media style has divided opinion within the AFL community.
+He has been praised by some commentators and broadcasters for a willingness to voice unpopular opinions and hold players and clubs to account in a media environment where former players are often reluctant to criticise those still playing.
+His critics, including several active and former AFL players, have described his commentary as unnecessarily harsh, at times factually questionable, and motivated by a desire to generate controversy rather than provide genuine analysis.

 Personal life

-On 31 December 2004, Kane married long-time girlfriend, who he met at Sacred Heart College, Lucy.
+On 31 December 2004, Kane married long-time girlfriend Lucy, whom he met at Sacred Heart College.
 They have three children together.

-Cornes was a member of the South Australian Metropolitan Fire Service for only six months after retiring from the AFL, while also trying to balance working in the media before leaving to take up a solely media based position.
+Cornes was a member of the South Australian Metropolitan Fire Service for only six months after retiring from the AFL, while also trying to balance working in the media before leaving to take up a solely media-based position.
 He has also provided part-time coaching work at the Glenelg Football Club.

-Cornes is an accomplished distance runner having finished in the top 30 of the Melbourne Marathon and Gold Coast Marathon.
+Cornes is an accomplished distance runner, having finished in the top 30 of the Melbourne Marathon and Gold Coast Marathon.